Exploring Relationships {-}

 This generalization exercise will explore the idea that correlations between two measures can arise by chance alone.
 There are two questions to answer.
 For each question, you will be sampling random numbers from uniform distribution.
 To conduct the estimate, you will be running a simulation 100 times.
 The questions are:

 Warm-up Part 1.
-Estimate the range (minimum and maximum number) of correlations (using pearons’s r) that could occur by chance between two variables with n=10.
+Estimate the range (minimum and maximum number) of correlations (using Pearson’s r) that could occur by chance between two variables with n=10.
 Also create a histogram of the possible values.

 numbers between a minimum value, and maximum value.
-The example below
+The code in CC2

 CC2